 No matter how small your business may be, knowing how to set sales goals is essential to your success.

-When there are quantifiable milestones to hit, setting sales goals keeps everyone’s priorities in line.
+When there are quantifiable milestones to hit, setting realistic and achievable sales targets keeps everyone’s priorities in line.
 It also gives your sales reps the structure they need to develop effective selling strategies.

 Of course, revenue growth is always a key area of focus when it comes to setting sales goals.
 But successful sales management should also include goals that are less tied to money.